 Links are vital to direct visitors and help them navigate a website with ease.
-In your EHQ you want to make sure that you have plenty of links in projects - for example to direct people to certain documents or tools - and to have links across projects to entice your visitors to engage in more than one project.
+To make your EHQ site more versatile, you may include several links in Projects - for example to direct people to certain documents or tools - and to have links across projects to entice your visitors to engage in more than one project.

 Links don’t necessarily have to be plain text but can be images too.
 Adding clickable images is a great way to include call to actions while at the same time adding colour and beauty to your project.

 Take a look at this example on a current EHQ site.
 Not only are there a range of buttons in the description, there is a beautiful clickable image in the widget space too.

 As done in the example consider including clickable images in custom widgets to link from one project to another.

 Before you try the below HTML method, we'd recommend referring this article on uploading and simply hyperlinking the image to a link.